SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cloudquery-gcp-source.md

 ### Source configuration

-When you create an CloudQuery GCP source, you add it to a Hosted Collector.
+When you create a CloudQuery GCP source, you add it to a Hosted Collector.
 Before creating the source, identify the Hosted Collector you want to use or create a new Hosted Collector.
-For instructions, see [Configure a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).
+For instructions, see [Configure a Hosted Collector and Source](/docs/send-data/hosted-collectors/configure-hosted-collector).

 To configure a CloudQuery GCP Source:
 1. In Sumo Logic, select **Manage Data** > **Collection** > **Collection**.